 The Bargraph is a visual representation of carrier level and Modulation.
-The signal is detected by the mini-RF sniffer aerial inside and this converts to the LED scale.
-The sensitivity of this is adjusted by VR3
+The signal is detected by the mini RF sniffer aerial inside and this converts to the LED scale.
+The sensitivity of this is adjusted by VR4 on the front panel PCB and by moving the sniffer nearby to the RF Capacitor conductor between the main board and the front panel board.